jmeehan16/sstore-doc/source/deploy.rst

 - Permitted Type: boolean
 - Causes the benchmark to run, but no requests to be sent from the client.

-There are a few S-Store-specific parameters as well.
+There are several S-Store-specific parameters as well.
 They are:

 **global.sstore**: